Classes and activities held at The Carmel Foundation are as varied and interesting as the members who attend them.

 Facilitator:: Micky Lawler

-Texas Hold'em/Saturdays
+Texas Hold'em/Saturdays - Full to capacity

-Time: 11:00am-2:00pm, Sat
+Time: 11:30am-2:30pm, Sat

 Location: Craft Room